MichOchieng/web-radio/README.md

-# Web Radio Streaming Setup Guide
+# Web Radio Setup Guide

 This is an overview of the streaming infrastructure design for an internet radio station using Docker, Caddy, Icecast2, and Liquidsoap.